vickneee/web-development-studies/studies/10.0 Using MySQL Database with Node.js/worksheet.md

-# Using MySQL Databases with Node.js
+# Using MySQL Database with Node.js

 **Example:**